petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 - You can't expand a disk while a [background copy](../scripts/create-managed-disk-from-snapshot.md#performance-impact---background-copy-process) of data is also occurring on that disk.
 An example is when a disk is being backfilled from [snapshots](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli).
 - With this public preview, you can expand VMs by using NVMe controllers with Ultra Disks or Premium SSD v2 disks without downtime.
 Because this release is a public preview, you should use it only to test the functionality of expanding without downtime.
 Don't expand VMs in production.

-In the following regions, you can expand VMs by using [NVMe controllers](../nvme-overview.md) with Ultra Disks or Premium SSD v2 disks without downtime.
+In the following regions, you can expand VMs that are using [NVMe controllers](../nvme-overview.md) with Ultra Disks or Premium SSD v2 disks without downtime.
 Use either the Azure portal, the Azure CLI, or the Azure PowerShell module:

 - Southeast Asia
 - Brazil South